Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In ground: Plant in loose groups using a hand cultivator to open only the top layer of soil.
 Allow room for self-seeding.

-• In pots: Not recommended, as containers restrict its natural growth and movement.
+• In pots: Not recommended — containers restrict its natural growth and movement.

-Palette contribution: Pale blue flowers provide colour clarity without dominating surrounding plants.
+Pale blue flowers provide colour clarity without dominating surrounding plants.
+Grows well across temperate, inland and semi-arid regions with good sun exposure.
+Works well in pots.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Australian Flax